Maria Kharenkova: 2011–2013: Junior level

-2014
+2014–2018: Senior level

-In March, Kharenkova competed at the 2014 Cottbus World Cup in Cottbus, Germany.
+Kharenkova competed at the 2014 Cottbus World Cup.
 She placed second on balance beam and third on floor.

-In May, Kharenkova competed at the 2014 European Championships in Sofia, Bulgaria.
+She next competed at the 2014 European Championships.
 In the team final, she contributed scores of 13.933 on vault, 14.566 on beam and 13.766 on floor toward the Russian team's third-place finish.
 She then went on to win the balance beam title, scoring 14.933.

-In October, Kharenkova was selected to compete at the 2014 World Championships in Nanning, China alongside her teammates: Aliya Mustafina, Daria Spiridonova, Ekaterina Kramarenko, Tatiana Nabieva, Alla Sosnitskaya and Polina Fedorova.
-During qualifications, she fell on balance beam and didn't make the event final.
+She was selected to compete at the 2014 World Championships in Nanning, China alongside her teammates Aliya Mustafina, Daria Spiridonova, Ekaterina Kramarenko, Tatiana Nabieva, Alla Sosnitskaya and Polina Fedorova.
+During qualifications, she fell off of the balance beam and didn't make the event final.
 In the team final, Kharenkova contributed scores of 15.033 on balance beam and 13.233 on floor toward the Russian team's third-place finish.

-2015

 Kharenkova at the 2015 European Artistic Gymnastics Championships.

-On 4 March 2015, Kharenkova became the all-around champion at the National Championships in Penza, Russia.
-She also took the team title, balance beam title, placed 4th in the uneven bars final, and placed third on floor.

-In April, Kharenkova competed at the 2015 European Championships in Montpellier, France.
+Kharenkova became the all-around champion at the 2015 National Championships.
+She also took the team title, balance beam title, placed fourth on the uneven bars, and placed third on floor exercise.
+Kharenkova competed at the 2015 European Championships in Montpellier, France.
 She won the silver medal in the all-around with a score of 57.132, behind Giulia Steingruber, after qualifying in first place.
 She also qualified into the uneven bars, balance beam and floor exercise finals.
-A heavy favourite and top-ranked qualifier for the balance beam final, she ended up falling in her routine and placing 6th.

-In October, Kharenkova competed at the 2015 World Championships in Glasgow, United Kingdom.
-In the team final, she contributed a score of 13.533 on balance beam toward Russia's 4th-place finish.
+A heavy favorite and top-ranked qualifier for the balance beam final, she ended up falling in her routine and placing sixth.
+In October, Kharenkova competed at the 2015 World Championships.
+During the team final she contributed a score of 13.533 on balance beam toward Russia's fourth place finish.

-2016

-Kharenkova suffered an ankle injury, thus missing contending for a spot for the 2016 Rio Olympics team.
+Kharenkova suffered an ankle injury in 2016, thus she was unable to contend for a spot for the 2016 Olympic team.

-2017

-Since the 2017 season, Kharenkova has been coached by Larisa Pirogova.
-On 23–27 August, Khranekova competed at the Russian Cup where she won gold on floor, silver in balance beam and bronze in the all-around behind Elena Eremina.
+Starting in the 2017 season, Kharenkova was coached by Larisa Pirogova.
+Khranekova competed at the 2017 Russian Cup where she won gold on floor exercise, silver on balance beam, and bronze in the all-around behind Elena Eremina.

-2019
+2019–2020: Representing Georgia

-In 2019 Kharenkova officially switched nationalities, opting to compete for Georgia.
+In 2019, Kharenkova officially switched nationalities, opting to compete for Georgia.
+She competed at the 2019 World Championships where she finished 98th in the all-around during the qualification round.

-2020

-Kharenkova competed at the Baku World Cup; during qualifications she finished eighth on balance beam and therefore qualified to the event finals.
+Kharenkova competed at the 2020 Baku World Cup; during qualifications she finished eighth on balance beam and therefore qualified to the event finals.
 However event finals were canceled due to the 2020 coronavirus outbreak in Azerbaijan.